%20Monolith%20to%20Microservices_%20A%20CTO_s%20Decision-Making%20Guide.avif)

 Evaluate how easy it will be to maintain the chosen stack over time.
 This includes:

-Microservices have great potential but at the same time, come with a huge cost.
-The microservices architecture forces you to think about many variables related to deployment that do not occur in monolithic applications.
+Microservices have great potential but at the same time, come at a huge cost.
+The microservices architecture forces you to think about many variables related to deployment that dont apply in monolithic applications.

-The process of developing a microservice architecture-based application is far more complex than a monolithic one.
-The software development process always needs to be adjusted to the actual needs of the project.
+Developing a microservices-based application is far more complex than working with a monolithic one.
+The software development process must be adjusted based on the project's actual needs.

 There is not one architecture that is inherently better than others.
 The monolithic application still has its place in modern software development and it was not made obsolete by the increasingly popular microservices architecture.